AustinHenley/moonraker-timelapse-k1/README.md

 # Moonraker-timelapse

-A 3rd party Moonraker component to create timelapse of 3D prints.
+A fork of a 3rd party Moonraker component to create timelapse of 3D prints.
+This fork is designed to get you up and running with the Creality K1 and K1 Max

 Learn More about...
 Moonraker: https://moonraker.readthedocs.io/en/latest/